 Creating a group on Meetup is a good way to meet other people and generate word of mouth publicity.
 It is a subscription based service (though the fees are quite nominal).
 Make your group meeting interesting by getting the participants involved, and incorporating their ideas in the group’s growth.

 Women’s Enterprise Centre provides further resources on smart marketing techniques.
-Click to read Smart Marketing in Changing Times.
+Click to access some marketing resources.

 The above tools are some of the ways you can create an effective marketing strategy without exhausting your funds.